 The Certification Maintenance (CM) program links certified planners to training opportunities that keep them up to date on the latest trends, technologies, and best practices.
 It also strengthens the value of certification, demonstrating an ongoing commitment to excellence to elected officials, community leaders, and employers.

 Beginning January 1, 2022, AICP members will be able to start logging two new mandatory credits in addition to Law and Ethics.
-One of the new mandatory credits is Equity, which will help planners build their skillsets in an area that is of pressing and lasting concern to communities across the country.
+One of the new mandatory credits is , which will help planners build their skillsets in an area that is of pressing and lasting concern to communities across the country.

 The other new credit is a targeted topic, which allows the AICP Commission to rotate the topic as they deem appropriate to reflect the professional development needs of planners in a rapidly changing world.
-The topic for this targeted credit beginning January 1, 2022, will be Sustainability and Resilience, recognizing the growing need for planners to help their communities prepare for issues like climate change, sustainable development, and hazard resilience.
+The topic for this targeted credit beginning January 1, 2022, will be S, recognizing the growing need for planners to help their communities prepare for issues like climate change, sustainable development, and hazard resilience.

-AICP members who do not meet CM requirements within four years will lose AICP certification and will be obliged to seek recertification in order to regain the AICP credential.
+AICP members who do not meet CM requirements within four years will lose AICP certification and will be obliged to seek recertification to regain the AICP credential.
 If for some reason you have let your AICP status lapse, you will have to complete a reinstatement process to regain the use of the AICP credential.
 To learn more about the reinstatement process, visit: AICP Reinstatement Policy.